Anax (dragonfly)

 Anax (from Ancient Greek ἄναξ anax, "lord, master, king") is a genus of dragonflies in the family Aeshnidae.
 It includes species such as the emperor dragonfly, Anax imperator.

-Anax spp. are very large dragonflies.
+Species of Anax are very large dragonflies.
 They generally have light-colored bodies and dark tails with pale markings.

 Some species are migratory, for example Anax junius.

 Species

 The genus Anax includes these species: